LabTrivedi/MOrgAna/README.md

 	* `Use all parameters`: will display 10 graphs, each a quantification of the above parameters.

 	Clicking `Visualize Morphological Parameter (s)` will display one or more of the following windows:

 <p align="center">
 <img src="morgana/Examples/app_screenshots/area.png" alt="area" width="350"/>
 </p>

 	In this window, you can edit the quantification of morphological parameters by selecting the type of normalization and background subtraction.
 Users can also edit the graph shown by changing Pixel size/Scaler, Dimensionality, Plot type and Colormap with the options of removing groups, addition of legend or removal or raw data points on the graph.
 To view changes, click on `Apply Settings` after making the desired changes to options shown. `Compute statistics` shows P-values obtained from T-test, with the option of saving the p-values in a excel sheet.
 Users can also choose to save all resulting quantification values with the `Save Data as xlsx` button at the bottom.
+Square buttons at the top of the window can also be used to adjust the resulting graph with default options provided by matplotlib.

 * `Fluorescence quantification`: Quantification of fluorescence in the chosen channel with respect to space with the selection of Antero-Posterior profile, Left-Right profile, Radial profile, Angular profile or simply with the average fluorescence intensity. `Compute graph` will display one such panel shown below:
 <p align="center">
 <img src="morgana/Examples/app_screenshots/APprofile.png" alt="APprofile" width="350"/>
 </p>
 Users can choose to adjust method of quantification by changing Background subtraction type, Y axis normalization or selection of X axis normalization.
 If a spatial profile was chosen, the orientation of the profile can be signal-based.
 Users can similarly edit the colours of the graph with the Colormap, edit the X and Y axis labels, choose not to plot unwanted groups, include legends or remove raw data points from the graph shown.
 After altering the options, click on `Apply Settings` to view the changes.
+Default options of graphs by matplotib can also be changed with the square buttons at the top of the window.

 ## Supplementary information